10 Most Stunning Cricket Grounds In The World

 Capacity: 53,500

-USP: Heritage scoreboard, Oval Hotel, picturesque location with St Peter's Cathedral forming the backdrop
+USP: Edwardian heritage scoreboard, Oval Hotel, picturesque location with St Peter's Cathedral forming the backdrop

 Lord’s Cricket Ground, Westminister, England